What is a government shutdown? Here's what happens if funding runs out

 Many federal government agencies are funded annually by a dozen appropriations bills that need to be passed by Congress and signed by the president before the start of the new fiscal year on Oct.
 1. These are often grouped together into one large piece of legislation known as an "omnibus" bill.

-When Congress does not meet that deadline, the government must fully or partially shut down, depending on which agencies have their annual funding approved.
+If the funding deadline passes without Congress authorizing more spending, the government must fully or partially shut down, depending on which agencies are already funded.
 Lawmakers usually buy themselves more time by passing what's known as a continuing resolution, which temporarily extends current funding levels to keep agencies functioning while they work to reach an agreement on new spending.

 The Constitution says the Treasury Department cannot spend money without a law authorizing it.
 Under a statute known as the Antideficiency Act, agencies are required to cease operations — with certain exceptions — in the absence of funding authorized by Congress.
-The act, which was first passed in 1870 and has been updated several times since, also prohibits the government from entering into financial obligations without congressional sign-off.
+The act, a version of which first passed in 1870, with several significant updates since, also prohibits the government from entering into financial obligations without congressional sign-off.

 "Treasury cannot pay out any money if there's not a law providing for who gets the money," said Matt Glassman, a senior fellow at the Government Affairs Institute at Georgetown University.
 "If those annual bills expire, then there is no law appropriating money for certain functions."